Bookkeeping

 Double-Entry Bookkeeping

-Ensures financial accuracy and is widely used in professional accounting.
+Recording every transaction in two accounts (debit and credit) ensures greater financial accuracy and is widely used in professional accounting.

 Why Is Bookkeeping Important?